Contact Us Today (424) 372-3112

 California Penal Code 272 defines the crime of contributing to the delinquency of a minor as:

-Anyone who commits an act or omits performance of any duty that causes or encourages a minor under 18 years old, or which act or omission contributes to, by threats, or persuasion, induces any minor, or dependent child of the juvenile court to refuse a lawful order of court, is guilty of a misdemeanor offense.
+Anyone who commits an act or omits the performance of any duty that causes or encourages a minor under 18 years old, or which act or omission contributes to, by threats or persuasion, induces any minor or dependent child of the juvenile court to refuse a lawful order of the court, is guilty of a misdemeanor offense.

-This means you can be charged with PC 272 contributing to the delinquency of a minor if you commit an act, or fail to perform a duty, that encourages a minor to become a dependent of the juvenile court, a delinquent, or a habitual truant.
+This means you can be charged with PC 272 contributing to a minor's delinquency if you commit an act or fail to perform a duty that encourages a minor to become a juvenile court dependent, a delinquent, or a habitual truant.

-Committing an act, or failing to perform a duty, means parents or legal guardians have a duty to exercise reasonable care and supervision of the minor.
+Committing an act or failing to perform a duty means parents or legal guardians must exercise reasonable care and supervision of the minor.

 In order to be found guilty of PC 272 contributing to the delinquency of a minor, the prosecutor has to prove you acted, or failed to act, with general criminal intent or criminal negligence.
 See CALCRIM 2980 Jury Instructions.

 It should be noted that it's not required that you had intent to break the law.
-Criminal negligence is described as acts that are reckless to a point where it created a high risk of great bodily injury or death.
+Criminal negligence is described as acts that are reckless to the point where they create a high risk of great bodily injury or death.

 Causing a Minor to Become a Dependent of the Juvenile Court

-California penal Code Section 272 states that causing a minor to become a dependent of California's juvenile court system can apply for many different reasons.
+California Penal Code Section 272 states that causing a minor to become dependent on California's juvenile court system can apply for many different reasons.
 Including if the minor is:

 • A victim of child neglect, child abuse, or sexual abuse